NIEM/NIEM.github.io/json/primer/whatis/index.md

 those resources, and values of those properties.

 The technical specifications for NIEM JSON are now on the drawing board.
-One thing already known: the NDR for NIEM JSON, if one is actually required, can be much simpler than the XML rules.
+One thing already known: the NDR for NIEM JSON (if one is actually required) can be much simpler than the XML rules.
 This is because NIEM JSON is based on the [JSON-LD](https://www.w3.org/TR/json-ld/) specification, which already does for JSON much of what the existing NIEM NDR does for XML.